 Published Volume XXXIV Nos.
 1-2 2021

-An article from the forthcoming issue of Humanitas.
+An article from the 2021 issue of Humanitas.
+The full text is offered here.

 What does it mean to be woke?
 First and foremost, “woke” is a religious signal that you have heard the Good News and Seen the Light.
 Awakening means both witnessing revealed truth and experiencing spiritual transformation.
 Today this has taken the form of a collective enunciation: Of a new national church, reformed and transformed, to replace the original American sect, which is wicked and corrupted.